niyatiprabhu/Dressmart/README.md

 * Users can upload a "virtual closet" with each garment they have
 * Users will get a push notification in the morning to remind them
   * "Good morning!
 Check out today's weather to get started."
-* Users will get a push notification in the evening to give feedback
-  * "Hey there!
-How did your outfit work out today?"
-* Users can give feedback and set their preferences for hot/cold/etc
-  * The app will adjust outfit suggestions based on this
-* Users can friend other users and see friends' outfits on a feed
 * Users can share their outfits to friends
+* Users can see other users' outfit posts
-* Users can search for other users and view their profiles
+* Users can search for garments/outfits
+* Users will not be recommended the same items back to back.
-* Users can "like" outfit posts
+* Users will get a score based on how well the outfit matches

 ### 2. Screen Archetypes

 * Stream
-  * Users can "like" outfit posts
-* Likes
-  * Users can "like" outfit posts
+  * Users can see other users' outfit posts
 * Profile
   * Users can log out
   * Users can view their past outfits on their profile
+  * * Users can search for garments/outfits
 * Login
   * Users can log in
 * Account Creation